- Primary Care

 - Participate in Non-formulary request processing (minimum 5 months)

 Each resident is expected to present one journal club presentation, pharmacist billing presentation, four BCACP chapter review presentations,one didactic lecture, a Spring Continuing Education presentation, as well as poster presentations at ASHP Midyear and TSHP Alcalde.

 The residency staff component will be completed at one or more of the community pharamacies within Ambulatory Care Services and Lyndon B. Johnson Hospital Outpatient Pharmacy.

-Each resident is expected to plan, design, and complete at least one major project with the guidance of a project mentor.
-Residents are required to complete two additional minor projects, such as a medication use evaluation (MUE).
+Each resident is expected to plan, design, and complete one major project with the guidance of a projectmentor.
+Residents are required to completeoneminor project,such as create a business proposal for a clinical pharmacy service.

 Frequently Asked Questions